 How is the illness treated?

 Most persons recover without antibiotics or other specific treatment in 5-10 days.
-There is no evidence that antibiotics improve the course of disease, and it is thought that treatment with some antibiotics may precipitate kidney complications.
+There is no evidence that antibiotics improve the course of disease, and it is thought that treatment with some antibiotics may increase the risk of kidney complications.
 Anti-diarrhoeal agents, such as loperamide (Imodium), should also be avoided.

 How long are you infectious when you have VTEC infection?